Natural parameterizations of closed projective plane curves: Parameterizations of projective plane curves

+Simple closed convex projective plane curves (i.e., without self-intersections, contained and convex in some affine chart on $\mathbb RP^2$) are canonically isomorphic to the manifold of boundary rays of convex proper three-dimensional cones.
+The solution $y(t)$ evolves on the boundary $\partial K$, while $z(t)$ evolves on $\partial K^*$, the boundary of the dual cone (see Fig.~\ref{fig1}).

 Since the curve $\gamma$ is closed, we may parameterize it $2\pi$-periodically by a variable $t \in \mathbb R$.
 In this case the coefficient functions $\alpha(t),\beta(t)$ are also $2\pi$-periodic.
-A shift of the variable $t$ by $2\pi$ then maps the solution space of ODE \eqref{reduced_ODE} to itself, and there exists $T \in SL(2,\mathbb R)$ such that $x(t+2\pi) = Tx(t)$ for all $t \in \mathbb R$.
+The behaviour of solutions of ODEs with periodic coefficients is the subject of Floquet theory \cite{Floquet}.
+Namely, a shift of the variable $t$ by $2\pi$ maps the solution space of ODE \eqref{reduced_ODE} to itself, and there exists $T \in SL(2,\mathbb R)$ such that $x(t+2\pi) = Tx(t)$ for all $t \in \mathbb R$.
 The map $T$ is called the \emph{monodromy} of equation \eqref{reduced_ODE}.
 The conjugacy class of the monodromy as well as the winding number of the vector-valued solution $x(t)$ of \eqref{reduced_ODE} around the origin over one period are invariant under reparametrizations $t \mapsto s(t)$ of $\gamma$ satisfying $s(t+2\pi) = s(t)+2\pi$, i.e., preserving the periodicity condition \cite[pp.~24--25, 34--35]{OvsienkoTabachnikov}.

-We shall now briefly summarize the contents of the paper.
-We consider the projective image $\gamma$ of the boundary of a regular convex cone $K \subset \mathbb R^3$.
-We assume the simple closed convex curve $\gamma$ to be of class $C^5$ and without inflection points.
-The curve $\gamma$ can then be represented as projective image of a vector-valued solution $y(t)$ of ODE \eqref{special_ODE} with $2\pi$-periodic coefficient functions $\alpha,\beta$.
-One period of the variable $t$ corresponds to a complete turn of the curve $y(t)$ around $K$.
+Equation \eqref{reduced_ODE} with periodic coefficient function has been well studied and is known under the name \emph{Hill equation}.
+In \cite{LazutkinPankratova75} a complete classification of the coefficient functions under the equivalence relation generated by the group of orientation-preserving diffeomorphisms of $S^1$ and a construction of corresponding normal forms has been achieved.
+The equations can be classified according to several criteria.
+They may be divided in stable, semi-stable and unstable ones, according to the asymptotic behaviour of the solutions, or into oscillating and non-oscillating ones, according to the behaviour of the argument of the vector-valued solution.
+Stable solutions are always oscillating.
+The normal forms of the non-oscillating and the stable equations have constant coefficient functions, while in the remaining cases their coefficient functions are sinusoidal.

+In \cite{Kirillov82} it has been established that the $2\pi$-periodic solutions of equation \eqref{associated_ODE} can be seen as vector fields generating diffeomorphisms of $S^1$ which preserve the coefficient function in \eqref{reduced_ODE}, and at least one non-trivial periodic solution always exists.
+If such a solution is nowhere zero, then it can be used to construct a diffeomorphism of $S^1$ which takes the coefficient function $\alpha$ to a constant.
+Moreover, this diffeomorphism is unique up to a rotation of $S^1$ if and only if $\alpha \not= \frac{n^2}{2}$ for all $n \in \mathbb N_+$.
+Equations with different values of the constant are non-equivalent.

+Our strategy will consist in constructing diffeomorphisms of $S^1$ which transform the coefficient function of Hill equation \eqref{reduced_ODE} to a constant $\alpha \leq \frac12$.
+In particular, we prove the following result.